wp-plugins/meks-easy-ads-widget/readme.txt

 ### Live preview?

-You can see Meks Easy Ads Widget example on our <a href="http://mekshq.com/demo/throne" target="_blank">Throne theme demo website</a>
+You can see Meks Easy Ads Widget live example on our <a href="http://mekshq.com/demo/throne" target="_blank">Throne theme demo website</a>